CiscoDevNet/code-exchange-repo-template/CHECKLIST.md

   - [National Vulnerability Database](http://nvd.nist.gov/)
   - [SANS Swat Checklist](http://www.securingthehuman.org/developer/swat)

-- **Are we including any other open source products?
-If so, is there any conflict with our license?**
+- **Are we including any other license code?
+If so, is there any conflict with our license and have we complied with all terms?**

-- **Does the source code have an appropriate open source license `LICENSE.md`?**
+- **Does the source code have an appropriate license `LICENSE`?**
-  - We're in the process of updating for the appropriate license.

-- **Does the source code have Cisco copyright notices & disclaimers in the header?**
+- **Does the source code have copyright notices & license info in headers of source code files?**

 - **Are instructions for contributing included (`CONTRIBUTING.md`)?**

 - **Are installation instructions clearly written in the `README.md` _and_ tested on a clean machine?**

-- **Does the source code have a `README.md` with sections including: Prerequisites, Running, Tests?**

-- **Does the source code have a `CHANGELOG.md`?**
-  - Use the [Keep a Changlog](http://keepachangelog.com/): Added, Changed, Fixed, Removed

-- **Are all dependencies described in the `README`, `requirements.txt`, and/or `package.json`?**

 - **Are there unit tests?**